 Each undergraduate senior will write a statement of doctrinal beliefs (a paper of 10 single spaced typed pages).
-This paper should be submitted to the chair of the Bible & Theology department at least two cycles prior to the student's graduation (by the end of Cycle 3 if the student anticipates graduation in Cycle 5).
-The undergraduate senior will then meet with a Bible & Theology professor selected by the chair of the department to defend their statement of doctrinal beliefs the following cycle (Cycle 4 if the student anticipates graduation in Cycle 5).
+This paper should be submitted to the chair of the Bible & Theology department at least two Sessions prior to the student's graduation.
+The undergraduate senior will then meet with a Bible & Theology professor selected by the chair of the department to defend their statement of doctrinal beliefs the following Spring Session 1.
 Failure to complete this assignment will lead to a delay in graduation from Calvary University.